 - You’re allowed to develop your own recovery program with the proper support.

 Highlights: Online meetings are hosted on Zoom, Google Meet, and other various platforms.
 Meeting are also offered for specific groups, including nonbinary, BIPOC, and LGBTQIA+ communities.

 Recovery Dharma is a nonprofit organization that uses Buddhist practices to support people on their path to recovery.
 The peer-led groups use meditation, personal inquiry, and community to help equip members in recovery.

-The online meetings — hosted on Zoom — are available in:
+The online meetings — hosted on Zoom, Google Meet, and other platforms — are available in:

 - Central Europe

 Specific groups are available for members who are women, nonbinary, BIPOC (Black, Indigenous, and People of Color), or LGBTQIA+.
 Additional meetings are led by Recovery Dharma Online, a peer-led effort coordinated by members of the Recovery Dharma group.

 - Online meetings are available in seven countries.

 - The program incorporates meditation and other methods of self-discovery.